cloudfoundry/docs-bosh/content/director-blobstore-signed-urls.md

 ## Overview

-Opting into this features changes the agent to manage artifacts on the blobstore using signed URLs.
-The goal is to remove blobstore credentials from all bosh deployed vms and replace access with signed URLs granting scoped actions
+Opting into this feature changes the agent to manage artifacts on the blobstore using signed URLs.
+The goal is to remove blobstore credentials from all bosh deployed vms and replace access with signed URLs granting scoped actions.

 ## Usage

-For the purpose of this feature, supported stemcells are ubuntu-xenial 621.x and later.
+For the purpose of this feature, "supported stemcells" are ubuntu-xenial 621.x and later.
 Supported windows stemcells are coming soon.

 ### Enabling the feature flag